Timeline of things created

 I'll find some of these mp3s and upload em.

-I then got a job at a video store and quickly became the manager.
-While working there I hired a film student who wanted to direct.
+I then got a job at a video store and quickly became the store manager.
+While working there I hired a film student who wanted to direct movies.
 We both liked Lynch and indie films, and talked about doing something creatively.
-We ended up producing a cable access show that was part David Lynch and part talk show (from someone's apartment).
-It was called
+We ended up producing a cable access show that was part David Lynch and part talk show.
+Filmed in his apartment it was called:

 Some tracks from around that time: